 As I have said in other articles, I pastor a small church.
 My church has less than 100 members.
 We don’t have a big budget for lots of tech gear for church live streaming.
 We cannot afford production grade cameras and video software.
 We are not set up for lots of cameras and tripods all across the room.

-You see, we wanted to do 3 things.
+You see, we wanted to do three things.

-- We wanted to make a way for our people who are unable to attend the weekly service to keep up with our verse by verse teachings we do.
+- We wanted to make way for our people who are unable to attend the weekly service to keep up with our verse by verse teachings we do.
 Sometimes they are out of town.
 Sometimes they are sick.
-And sometimes life just gets in the way.
-However our church culture is one where we are called to serve and we wanted to serve them regardless if they were able to be there every Sunday or not.
+Moreover, sometimes life gets in the way.
+However, our church culture is one where we are called to serve, and we wanted to help them regardless if they were able to be there every Sunday or not.

-- We wanted a way for people who do not go to our church to see exactly what the service is like.
+- We wanted a way for people who do not go to our church to see precisely what the service is like.
 We did not want to produce a “production” where it looks more like Christian TV.
-We wanted a raw stream of what is actually going on.
-You might say we went the “reality TV” model of broadcasting.
+We wanted a raw stream of what is going on.
+You might say we went to the “reality TV” model of broadcasting.

 Understand The Limitations Of A Small Budget

 Most of the experts tell you that the “right way” of doing a live stream is to have 2 -3 cameras, a video mixing board, tripods, and camera operators.
-And if you are producing a live stream “show”, then they are correct.
+Moreover, if you are producing a live stream “show,” then they are correct.

-However most of us do not have that type of budget or manpower for volunteers.
+However, most of us do not have that type of budget or human resources for volunteers.
 I know we didn’t.
 So we went an alternate route.
 We have one stationary camera, a computer that has free software on it that will connect to Facebook and YouTube, and an adequate internet connection.

 Choosing Your Camera

-Before you buy a camera for the church, make sure you have adequate internet.
-You need a upload connection speed of at least 1.5 Mbps.
-Also check your router.
+Before you buy a camera for the church, make sure you have an adequate internet.
+You need an upload connection speed of at least 1.5 Mbps.
+Also, check your router.
 Old style “N” routers will probably not be fast enough.
 You need a “G” router.